TheWorms/kodi-addon-soundcloud/readme.md

 * Discover new music
 * Play tracks, albums and playlists
 * Optional sign-in via OAuth token to access your likes, playlists, following and reposts
+* New full-screen interface with sidebar, carousel rows and mini-player (v5)

 ## Installation